10 Ways Job Search Stays The Same World Wide

 3. If You Want Feedback, You Have To Ask For ItWhen working with staffing companies, if you want feedback on your resume, you will need to ask for it.
 Most recruiters (we call them consultants) are more than happy to give feedback but are tied by time constraints.
 Use them as "expert" marketers of people by asking the question.
 Also remember to treat a recruiter with the same respect as you would a direct employer.
 This will help make you stand out.

 4. Preparation Is EverythingYou need to show you have considered this job rather than just a job.
 I recommend my candidates prepare a clear statement about why they want the job and why they are suitable.
 Practice your opening statement.
 Most interviewees think about what they want to say when the interview starts, but end up drying up after the first "Hello."
 Google the interviewer to find out what they might be interested in and find a way to make conversation.

-5. You Need A Professional E-mail AddressI can't tell you how many good resumes I've seen that end up being a laughing stock because the e-mail address is something like “[email protected]”
+5. You Need A Professional E-mail AddressI can't tell you how many good resumes I've seen that end up being a laughing stock because the e-mail address is something like "email@example.com."